Charleston schools are 'leading the state' with reopening plans, SC superintendent says

 Spearman implored families across the state to wear masks when they go out in public.
 Not doing so, she said, will jeopardize the successful reopening of classrooms.

-On Thursday, Postlewait announced that anyone inside a CCSD school buildings will be required to wear a mask for the entire duration of their time inside.
+On Thursday, Postlewait announced that anyone inside a CCSD school building will be required to wear a mask for the duration of their time inside.

-"Our default position is going to be to wear masks, everyone in the building wears masks, all the time.
-A student wears masks from the time they get out of the car or get on the bus to the time they get back in the car or get on the bus," Postlewait said.
+"Our default position is going to be to wear masks, everyone in the building wears masks, all the time," Postlewait said.

 "If you can't wear your mask, if you can't keep your hands off of other children, you're not going to be able to be in school because it creates too much risk in our current learning conditions," she said.